platform-crew/locust-telemetry/docs/quickstart.rst

 Quick Start
 ===========

-This extension enhances Locust with telemetry recording while preserving all existing Locust usage patterns and configuration options.
+This plugin enhances Locust with telemetry recording while preserving all existing Locust usage patterns and configuration options.
 For details on Locust itself, refer to the official `Locust documentation <https://docs.locust.io/en/stable/index.html>`_.

 1. **Initialize the telemetry plugin** in your Locust test script (e.g., `locustfile.py`):